TobiasForner/TobiasForner/README.md

     - supports moving files to an android phone (via `adb`)
 - image viewer (Jetpack Compose (Kotlin))
     - viewer app (Android) for the scraper tool
+- auto_summary (Python)
+    - customisable tool for generating LaTeX code from PDF files
+    - I mostly used this during my time at university to write my own summaries with the lecture material as a basis
 - [GraphRepartition (C++)](https://doi.org/10.1137/1.9781611976489.4)
     - Code accompanying the published version of my Bachelor's thesis, see also https://doi.org/10.1137/1.9781611976489.4
     - the project is about maintaining maximal components of a graph whose connectivity is above some given level $\alpha$